Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/GoSharing.md

 | Updated&nbsp;&nbsp;&nbsp;&nbsp; | Description
 | ----       | ---
+| 2022-04-07 | goUrban answers per email: 'For 1, 2 and 3 we have created internal tasks that are currently being prioritized and I'll share an ETA with you as soon as there are any'
+| 2022-04-05 | We tested the MDS feed and reply with feedback: 1.
+Enable gzip 2.
+Use correct casting for vehicle_type, propulsion_types, last_vehicle_state and last_event_types, as described in the MDS standard.
+| 2022-04-05 | goUrban replies on our two questions.
+Regarding 2: goUrban has put the request for a token that is valid indefinately on the backlog, without ETA.
+Regarding 1: The documentation was not complete.
+We can use a request like the following to get the vehicles data: `curl "https://greenmo.core.gourban-mobility.com/api/mds/netherlands/vehicles" -H 'Authorization: Bearer THE_TOKEN' -H 'Accept: application/vnd.mds.provider+json;version=1.2.0'`
 | 2022-04-04 | We tested this: getting an access token and refresh token works, though we can't get a useful response from the `https://greenmo.core.gourban.services/api/mds/netherlands/vehicles` end point.
 As a response we get: `{"error": "0012","error_description": "HttpMediaTypeNotAcceptable [uri=/api/mds/netherlands/vehicles]"}`.
 We email support@gourban.co directly (CC GO Sharing) and ask: 1) How to get the /vehicles response data?
 2) Can we have a bearer token that is valid indefinitely?
 | 2022-04-04 | GO Sharing emails: 'We got back form goUrban:<br /><br />"`curl --location --request POST 'https://user.api.gourban.services/v1/greenmo/auth/sign-in-api-client' --header 'Content-Type: application/json' --data-raw '{"clientId": "THE_CLIENT_ID", "clientKey": "THE_CLIENT_KEY" }'` Below you can find latest MDS doc: https://whimsical.com/mds-TCV59ZqTb2Rxo8JhB2ztiN" Do you have all the info you need with this?'
 | 2022-03-28 | We ask again to share info on how to use the MDS API.
 We would like to receive an example cURL command.